shidhincr/shidhincr.github.com/source/_posts/2014-08-11-a-brief-walk-through-of-the-ng-options-in-angularjs.markdown

  <u>**For Object data  :**</u>

-ng-options is not restricted to array types, but can be used for object data sources too.
+ng-options is not just restricted to array types, but can be used for object data sources too.
 In this section, we'll see how ng-options are used for object data.
 Let's modify the `items` in our code like below:

 ```javascript
 $scope.items = {